whiteheaddmark/Observatory-Databases/architecture.md

 # Logical Architecture
 ## REST Data Services
 The general strategy with REST APIs is to organize the API design around resources and provide access to the resources via services.
-Services model entities and operations that a client can perform on those entities while encapsulating the internal implementation.
+Services model entities and operations clients can perform on those entities while encapsulating the internal implementation.
 Initially for this system, there will likely be a one-to-one mapping between a service and a data source.
 However, a resource does not have to be based on a single data item.
 A service could internally aggregate data items from a variety of sources and present the aggregate entity to the client.

 <p align="center">
   <img src="https://github.com/whiteheaddmark/Observatory-Databases/blob/master/images/Services.png?raw=true">